OxygenFramework/Oxygen.jl/README.md

 using Oxygen
 using HTTP

-# use path params without type definitions (defaults to Strings)
 @get "/query" function(req::HTTP.Request)
-    # extract the query params from the request object
+    # extract & return the query params from the request object
     return queryparams(req)
 end